YolfTypo3/SavLibraryKickstarterExamples/sav_library_example8/Documentation/Changelog/Index.rst

 0.0.4    - Extension regenerated to work with the SAV Library Plus extension by
            default.
 0.0.3    - Flexform updated.
-0.0.2    - File “to_docbook.xml” added in the directory “res” (see the section
+0.0.2    - File to_docbook.xml added in the directory res (see the section
-           “Export to other formats” in Tutorial 8 of the SAV Library Extension Generator).
+           Export to other formats in Tutorial 8 of the SAV Library Extension Generator).
 0.0.1    - Extension updated to the SAV Library Extension Generator version 3.0.0
          - Manual updated to the new documentation template (doc\_template 1.2.5)